OPUS10 – More than Spare Parts Optimization

 - Which component choice is the most cost effective from a life cycle perspective, the one with a higher price and better reliability, or the one with a lower price and somewhat lesser quality?

-- What component upgrades and design changes are worth the investment because of increased performance and/or reduced cost of ownership?
+- What component upgrades and design changes are worth the investment due to increased performance and/or reduced cost of ownership?

 Modeling and Optimization of Different Scenarios

-OPUS10 is scalable and flexible, and can handle smaller scenarios with a handful of components and a few locations to large programs with thousands of components and a complex support solution.
-The effective optimization algorithms means that even large cases will be optimized in seconds.
+OPUS10 is scalable and flexible, it can easily manage small-case scenarios with a handful of components and a few locations, while also catering to large programs with thousands of components and a complex support solution.
+Its effective optimization algorithms mean that even large cases will be optimized in seconds.
 OPUS10 is capable of accommodating;

 item specific support solutions,